Double Categories of Open Systems: the Cospan Approach: The variable sharing paradigm

 we see they echo the four basic wiring patterns listed at the start of Section \ref{sec:variable_sharing}.
 This is no coincidence.
 Fong and Spivak \cite{FS} discovered that these wiring patterns, and the laws governing them, arise whenever one considers cospans in a category with finite colimits.
 To study such cospans in their purest form, they introduced cospans in the free category with finite colimits on an arbitrary set.
 However, they only studied the \emph{category} of such cospans.
 Here we study the double category of such cospans.

 The free category with finite colimits on one object is $\Fin\Set$.
 More generally, for any finite set $X$, the free category with finite colimits on $X$ is $\Fin\Set^X$.
 But this fails when $X$ is infinite.
 Instead, we need to use the category of finite sets equipped with a map to $X$, which we denote as $\Fin\Set \downarrow X$, even though $X$ itself need not be finite.
+The morphisms in $\Fin\Set \downarrow X$ are as usual in a slice category: that is, a morphism from $A \xrightarrow{p} X$ to $B \xrightarrow{q} X$ is a commutative triangle

 \begin{lem} The free category with finite colimits on a set $X$ is $\Fin\Set \downarrow X$.
 More precisely, suppose $\A$ is a category with finite colimits.
 Then any function sending elements of $X$ to objects of $\A$ extends to a finite-colimit-preserving functor from $\Fin\Set \downarrow X$ to $\A$.
 Moreover, any two such extensions are naturally isomorphic in a unique way. \end{lem}